humeman/humecord/docs/README.md

 ## documentation

 Welcome to the Humecord documentation.
-This should cover *almost* everything you need to know about using the library - but if there's something missing, it's constantly being updated, so check back soon or open an issue.
+This should cover ~~everything~~ literally nothing you need to know about using the library - but if there's something missing, it's constantly being updated, so check back soon or open an issue.

 ## table of contents
 * [basics]()